psychemedia/storytelling-notes/tales-to-tell.md

 -0---

-TH: felo de se - estatae forfeited to the Crown
+TH: felo de se - estate forfeited to the Crown

 Abolished by Burial of Suicides Act 1823 https://en.wikipedia.org/wiki/Burial_of_Suicides_Act_1823